The latest numbers on COVID-19 in Canada for Monday, Feb. 22, 2021

 _ Yukon: 72 confirmed cases (two active, 69 resolved, one deaths).

-There were zero new cases Sunday.
+There were zero new cases Monday.
 The rate of active cases is 4.76 per 100,000 people.
-Over the past seven days, there have been a total of one new cases.
+Over the past seven days, there have been a total of zero new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 2.38 per 100,000 people.

-_ Northwest Territories: 42 confirmed cases (eight active, 34 resolved, zero deaths).
+_ Northwest Territories: 42 confirmed cases (five active, 37 resolved, zero deaths).

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There was one new case Sunday.
-The rate of active cases is 71.15 per 100,000 people.
-Over the past seven days, there has been 28 new case.
-The seven-day rolling average of new cases is four.
+There were 12 new cases Monday.
+The rate of active cases is 83.86 per 100,000 people.
+Over the past seven days, there have been a total of 33 new cases.
+The seven-day rolling average of new cases is five.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.